Dried flowers are everywhere lately, popping up on our socials and search engines.

-We know that you may want to cover your house in dried flower arrangements (we do), but we strongly recommend keeping them out of those areas that are prone to humidity.
+We know that you may want to cover your house in dried flower arrangements (we do), but we strongly recommend keeping them out of areas prone to humidity.

 Do Dried Flowers lose their colour?

-If stored in your home correctly, your dried flowers should not lose their colour for a very long time.
-Follow our how to care for dried flowers guide to ensure your flowers stand the test of time.
+If stored in your home correctly, your dried flowers should retain their colour for extended.
+Follow our how-to-care-for-dried flowers guide to ensure your flowers stand the test of time.

 Have we convinced you to purchase some dried flowers for yourself or as a gift?
 We have a great range that is constantly being updated.

-Or we can create you a custom dried flower arrangement to suit your colour palette and home perfectly.
+Or we can create a custom dried flower arrangement to perfectly suit your colour palette and home.